mdn/content/files/en-us/web/javascript/reference/global_objects/function/name/index.md

 ## JavaScript compressors and minifiers

-> **Warning:** Be careful when using the `name` property, and using source code transformations, such as those carried out by JavaScript compressors (minifiers) or obfuscators.
+> **Warning:** Be careful when using the `name` property with source code transformations, such as those carried out by JavaScript compressors (minifiers) or obfuscators.
 These tools are often used as part of a JavaScript build pipeline to reduce the size of a program prior to deploying it to production.
 Such transformations often change a function's name at build-time.

 Source code such as: